Kivo0/UsMicroMagSet/README.md

 We have created a module to visualize the dataset called USMMgSt included with the dataset.

 # Licensing
 USMicroMagSet/Ultrasound Micro Magnetic Dataset is free dataset provided under the GNU General Public License (GPLv3).
-For more information see the COPYING file.
-We distribute this dataset freely to endorse the use and development of the detection and tracking of microrobots.
+For more information see the license file.
+We distribute this dataset freely to endorse the use and development of the detection and tracking of microrobots in scientific domain.
 If you use USMicroMagSet in an academic setting please cite the following paper.
 If you are interested in a commercial license, please contact me.

 Please cite this work as: